COLLEEN MOORE’S FAIRY CASTLE FACT SHEET

 In 2013, the Fairy Castle underwent a public conservation to stop ongoing deterioration and ensure its long-term preservation.
 This process repaired damage to the nearly 80-year-old structure—some of which was caused by the aging original electrical and plumbing systems—and replaced these systems with more sustainable options.

-Included in Museum Entry, which is $18 for adults, $17 for seniors and $11 for children 3-11.
+Included in Museum Entry, which is $18 for adults and $11 for children 3-11.
 City of Chicago residents receive a discount on Museum Entry.